Are you a breastfeeding mama struggling with a perpetually-hungry baby like me?

 All these breastfeeding struggles that come to mind may make us feel inadequate and lead us to question whether our milk supply is even best for our baby.
 But it’s important to not compare ourselves to others too much (despite the tendency to do so!).

-You hear stories from friends or see their proud parenting moments on social media that contribute to these moments of frustration.
-Maybe they’re bragging about a 4 month old sleeping through the night, or sharing pictures of their girls night out adventures…when you wish you could sneak away for just a couple hours without a hand pump in tow, and then race back home to feed a hungry baby.
+You hear stories from friends or see their proud parenting moments on social media that contribute to these moments of frustration and feelings of inadequacies.
+Maybe they’re bragging about a 4 month old sleeping through the night, or sharing pictures of their girls night out adventures…when you wonder how the heck baby isn’t waking from hunger AND wish you could sneak away for just a couple hours without a hand pump in tow, and then race back home to feed a hungry baby.

 So you start doubting yourself and wonder if you should be feeding your baby formula to keep him full for longer chunks of time.